Rolzix/myfitnesspal-to-google-sheets/README.md

 ## Future Improvements:

 - [ ] Change the script to use oauth2 instead of a service account.
-- [ ] Change the script to use oauth2 instead of a service account.

 - [ ] Include standalone .exe to run the script without coding knowledge.
-- [ ] Include standalone .exe to run the script without coding knowledge.

   - [ ] Include variables to remember and change the spreadsheet and sheet names
-  - [ ] Include variables to remember and change the spreadsheet and sheet names

-  - [ ] Include GUI
   - [ ] Include GUI

 ## Lessons Learned: